kudashevs/accept-language/README.md

 # Accept-Language ![test workflow](https://github.com/kudashevs/accept-language/actions/workflows/run-tests.yml/badge.svg)

 This PHP package retrieves a language of preference (a preferred language) from an HTTP Accept-Language request-header field.
-It can be used in any web application to identify the visitors' language of choice.
-Later this information may be used to make various decisions (for example, set a locale, redirect a user to the specific page, etc.).
+The package can be used in any web app to identify the visitors' language of choice.
+The retrieved information might be used to make various decisions (for example, set a locale, redirect a user to the specific page, etc.).

 ## Features